Spousal Support Lawyer in Los Angeles, CA

 Though it is possible to come to a support agreement, sometimes as the result of a prenuptial agreement, that is not always the case.
 In the event that spouses cannot reach a permanent alimony agreement, it is up to a judge to decide the amount and duration of any long-term spousal support award.

-Spousal Support Attorneys in Los Angeles
+Alimony Attorney in Los Angeles

 If you or someone you know is dealing with a divorce, including one where spousal support is an issue, it is important to enlist the assistance of a qualified family law attorney, who can evaluate your case according to existing state laws and recommend a course of action towards resolution.